dulcezucar/Stanford-CS-106A/README.txt

 #5) findSmallAndLarge.java

 The trickiest is the guard against the SENTINEL.
 It needs to occur at the first entry and then consequently immediately after the next readInt is called.

+#6) hailstoneSequence.java

+This was fairly straight forward; implemented using the read-until-sentinel-pattern with a changeable sentinel